Bear Grylls: Books

-Grylls' first book, Facing Up (UK)/The Kid Who Climbed Everest (US), described his expedition and achievements climbing to the summit of Mount Everest.
+Grylls's first book, Facing Up (UK)/The Kid Who Climbed Everest (US), described his expedition and achievements climbing to the summit of Mount Everest.
 His second was Facing the Frozen Ocean.
 His third book Born Survivor: Bear Grylls was written to accompany the TV series of the same name.
 He also wrote an extreme guide to outdoor pursuits, titled Bear Grylls Outdoor Adventures.

 In 2011, Grylls released his autobiography, Mud, Sweat and Tears: The Autobiography, followed by A Survival Guide for Life in late 2012 and True Grit in 2013.

 Grylls also wrote the Mission Survival series of children's adventure survival books titled: Mission Survival: Gold of the Gods, Mission Survival: Way of the Wolf, Mission Survival: Sands of the Scorpion, Mission Survival: Tracks of the Tiger and Mission Survival: Claws of the Crocodile.
 He has written two thriller novels based around his character Will Jaeger; Ghost Flight released in 2015 and Burning Angels in 2016.

 In 2019, Grylls published a Christian devotional titled Soul Fuel.

 In October 2021, Grylls released his second autobiography, Never Give Up; covering some of his most memorable events and adventures.

 In 2022, Grylls published Mind Fuel: Simple Ways to Build Mental Resilience Every Day.
 Grylls told The Christian Post that it "offers honest and practical ways to practice better mental health... a crucial part of living a healthy, God-glorying life."

+In April 2023, Grylls released You Vs the World: The Bear Grylls Guide to Never Giving Up; a motivational book aimed at children.

+In September 2023, How to be a Scout, was released by Grylls.

+In June 2025, Grylls released The Greatest Story Ever Told: An Eyewitness Account, a retelling of the story of Jesus told from five different first-person perspectives.
+The book became No.1 on Sunday Times Bestseller list in the UK.